 We also reached out to Dr. Bruce Lanphear, MD, MPH, who’s a Clinician Scientist and Medical Doctor at the Child & Family Research Institute, BC Children’s Hospital.
 He’s also a Professor in the Faculty of Health Sciences at Simon Fraser University in Vancouver, British Columbia and is well versed on the perils of fluoride and children.
 In fact, he was called as a witness to testify at the TSCA fluoride trial against the EPA and continues to be an expert on fluoride and exposure to children.
 He had a very similar take on fluoride in toothpaste as Dr. Leo Trasande and felt it was problematic in water, but not so problematic in toothpaste & mouthwash.
 The reasoning behind that is it’s more of a nuanced issue and the exposure levels are just nowhere as high as you would find in things like drinking water.

-Bottom line: both of them seemed to think that fluoride was not as much of a problem in mouthwash as it is in drinking water.
+Bottom line: both of them seemed to think that fluoride as an active ingredient was not as much of a problem in mouthwash as it is in drinking water.

 So for the purposes of this investigation, we’ve looked at the other ingredients and clearly marked the products with fluoride for you so you can decide.